Update: 1315hrs, 21 September 2020

 Natural areas of congregation.
 We'll rely on you to self-regulate, but we'll take measures to help you.
 We'll try to reopen waiting rooms and toilets where we can so you can keep your distance and wash your hands in line with government advice, but they won't hold as many people.
 Where possible we'll keep the entrance doors open so it'll be one less thing to touch.
 We'll continue to focus our cleaning on things you touch most like buttons, door handles and bannisters.

 Washrooms are open.
 Toilet facilities remain open (unless cleaning is in progress) - you may find locations with multiple facilities might just have one of those sites open.
+Further information on whether toilet facilities at stations are open and where you can find them, please visit National Rail’s stations page.

 Platform etiquette.
 We'll be running the longest trains possible on each service.
 Customer information screens will let you know how many carriages there are, so that you can spread out as much as possible.
 Stay on the platform until people get off the train to give everyone space.
 Please try and keep the vestibule free.